vectara/vectara-docs/www/docs/console-ui/manage_user.md

 ## Edit User

-The Team page also lets you modify users directly from the user list by clicking the drop-down on the right side of of the row.
+The Team page also lets you modify users directly from the user list by clicking the drop-down on the right side of the row.
 This includes changing role assignments, password resets, enabling and disabling the user, and transferring ownership of the account to a new owner.